The supermom myth is alive and strong and can be damaging to a mother’s mental health. We want to be organized and well, but is there a price?

 Do you fall into the trap of wanting to be a “supermom”?
 What are your thoughts?

 PS – The images and mom titles I created were meant only for fun and basically represent mothers I envy in certain areas.
 So please don’t be offended by them because if anything they are about my own insecurities, not you!!
-I actually do encourage having a good body image during pregnancy, maintaining an orderly home, spending individual time with your children, and generally not running a crazy house.
+I actually do encourage having a good body image during pregnancy, maintaining an orderly home, and spending individual time with your children.